 Scud / ShrimpRed Francis

-The Red Francis is a classic Atlantic salmon shrimp pattern designed by Barry Ord Clarke that has proven deadly effective when other patterns fail.
+The Red Francis is a classic Atlantic salmon shrimp pattern designed by Barry Ord Clarke that has proven highly effective when other patterns fail.
 This versatile fly can be tied on hooks ranging from the smallest doubles and trebles to heavy tube flies in various colors.
 The red dubbing body with oval silver ribbing creates an irresistible shrimp profile that Atlantic salmon find hard to resist.

 Spring, Summer, Fall